10 Key Postnatal Fitness Strategies for New Parents

 2. Start with Gentle Walking – It’s Underrated Magic

 Walking is the perfect first “workout.”
 Start with 10–15 minutes a day with the stroller.
-Fresh air + gentle movement helps your mood, shrinks your uterus faster, and burns calories without stressing healing tissues.
+Fresh air and gentle movement help your mood, shrink your uterus faster, and burn calories without stressing healing tissues.

 Pro tip: Try this 20-minute stroller workout once you’re ready to level up.